 Event: TECHNOLOGY VIOLATION- Reclassified as a minor behavior NRS/Policy: Student engages in frequent and disruptive inappropriate use of cell phone, pager, music/video players, camera and/or computer which interrupts the learning of themselves and/or others.
-Please refer to Behavior Manual for any additional infractions while using technology (e.g., cyberbullying, sexual misconduct, threats, etc) I Event: INAPPROPRIATE LANGUAGE, ACTIONS, GESTURES- NRS/Policy: See disregard for school rules - Reard Policy E100 Use of inappropriate language, actions or gestures when Board Policy 5100 Board Policy 5700 addressing another individual or group of individuals to include Site Based Rules Published in verbal confrontation.
-Student/Parent Handbook, Student Planner, etc. "Inappropriate" is defined by the reasonable person standard. · Utilize cultural and social context in this situation.
-Evaluate for Bullying and contact Director of Civil Rights Compliance (Legal) for Guidance Event: DRESS CODE VIOLATION- Reclassified as a minor behavior NRS/Policy: Vieletiens of the duran code on outlined in the propert student Board Policy 5105 Violations of the dress code as outlined in the parent student handbook and/or individual school rules.
-This includes violations of Site Based Rules Published in the school uniform policy and regulation.
+Please refer to Behavior Manual for any additional infractions while using technology (e.g., cyberbullying, sexual misconduct, threats, etc) Event: INAPPROPRIATE LANGUAGE, ACTIONS, GESTURES- NRS/Policy: See disregard for school rules Board Policy 5100 Use of inappropriate language, actions or gestures when Board Policy 5700 addressing another individual or group of individuals to include Site Based Rules Published in verbal confrontation.
+Student/Parent Handbook, Student Planner, etc. "Inappropriate" is defined by the reasonable person standard.
+Utilize cultural and social context in this situation.
+Evaluate for Bullying and contact Director of Civil Rights Compliance (Legal) for Guidance Event: DRESS CODE VIOLATION- Reclassified as a minor behavior NRS/Policy: Board Policy 5105 Violations of the dress code as outlined in the parent student Site Based Rules Published in handbook and/or individual school rules.
+This includes violations of the school uniform policy and regulation.
 Student/Parent Handbook, Student Planner, etc. As Applicable, Students Will Comply with all School Procedures and Policies Related to School Uniforms - see School Handbook for further information.
-I Event: COMBUSTIBLES/INCENDIARY- See POSSESSION / USE OF A WEAPON, AIR GUN, Taser, FIREARM, CO2 AIR GUN Board Policy 5100 NRS 202.253 NRS 202.262 The possession of explosive or incendiary devices.
-THIS LULILUL
+Event: COMBUSTIBLES/INCENDIARY- See POSSESSION / USE OF A WEAPON, AIR GUN, Taser, FIREARM, CO2 AIR GUN NRS/Policy: Board Policy 5100 NRS 202.253 NRS 202.262 The possession of explosive or incendiary devices. • INKS 202.262